univ-of-utah-marriott-library-apple/blade_runner/README.md

 along with any errors that occur in the process in the process.
 Currently, Slack notifications are reliant on `management_tools`, which is an included dependency.

+There is also a Slack reminder daemon that is launched when *Blade Runner* finishes offboarding a computer.
+Only one of these daemons will be launched a single computer, and it will send a notification on a daily basis until the offboarded computer is turned off or the daemon is killed manually.

 ## Auto Document Generation and Printing